ainulsfwn/bakery-management-system-project/README.md

 USER FUNCTIONALITY TESTING
 * User registration and login system
-* Bakery browsing and menu display
+* Product browsing and review
 * Shopping cart add/remove functionality
 * Order placement and confirmation
-* User can do for booking table
+* Table reservation submission

 ADMIN FUNCTIONALITY TESTING
+* Admin registration and login system
+* Product management (Create, Read, Update, Delete)
-* Bakery owner menu management
+* Order management
+* Delivery status updates (On the Way, Delivered, Cancelled)
-* Admin user management
+* Reservation management
-* Admin can add product
-* Admin can view product
-* Admin can update and delete the product
-* Admin can change the status either status is 'On The Way', 'Delivered', 'Cancel'.
-* Admin can view the reservation that customer book.
+* Viewing customer table reservation

 ## Browser Compatibility
 * Google Chrome
 * Microsoft Edge

 ## Performance Testing

-* Page load time unser 3 seconds
+* Page load time maintained below 3 seconds under normal usage
-* Optimisation of database queries
-* Implemented compression of image
+* Image upload optimization for faster loading
+* Database query optimization for improved performance
-* Testing responsive design across a range of screen size
+* Responsive design testing across desktop.

 ## Challenges Faced and Solutions

 Challenge 1: Transferring Data from Cart to Orders
-* Problem: When a customer checks out, the system must copy multiple items from the temporary cart table into the permanent orders table and clear the cart immediately to prevent double charging.
+* Problem: When a customer completed the checkout process, all selected products needed to be transferred from the temporary cart table into the orders table while ensuring duplicate orders were not created.
 * Solution: Used a laravel foreach loop in the controller to grab every item from the user's cart, save a copy into the orders table and the delete it from the cart.

-Challenge 2: Managing Order Status Safely
+Challenge 2: Preventing Accidental Order Status Changes
 * Problem: The admin needs to update status, but we had to prevent accidental clicks that change a status by mistake.
 * Solution: Created separate routes for each function in the controller and added a Javascript confirmation popup (onclick="return confirm(..)") to ask "Are You Sure?" before changing the database.

-Challenge 3: Troubleshooting Database & Code Mismatches
+Challenge 3: Resolving Database and Code Mismatches
-* Problem: Customizing the tutorial code into our bakery project caused bakend crashes because database column names and variables did not match perfectly.
+* Problem: During development, several application errors occurred because database column names did not always match the variable names used within the Laravel controllers and Blade templates.
-* Solution: Read Laravel's error debugging screens to find the exact file names and broken lines of code, then fixed the column mismatches and syntax typos to stabilize the system.

-Challenge 4: Configuring The Password Reset Functionality
-* Problem: Clicking the "Forgot your password?" link caused a system error or failed to load because the local development enviroment lacked a configured mail server to sent out password reset emails.
-* Solution: Configured the .env file with dummy SMTP credentials using Miltrap (or Mailhog) and update the email routing settings in Laravel to allow authentication emails to process safely without crashing the system.
+* Solution: Laravel's debugging tools and error messages were used to identify problematic files and code sections.

+Challenge 4: Image Upload and Storage Management
+* Problem: Uploaded product images were not displaying correctly because image paths and storage locations were not configured consistently.
+* Solution: A dedicated food_images directory was created within the public folder.
+Uploaded files were assigned unique names using timestamps, stored correctly and linked to the corresponding product records in the database.

 ## Future Enhancements
 Phase 2 features (Potential Improvements)